openintegrationhub/openintegrationhub/docs/services/MetaDataRepository.md

 ```

 # Open questions / Discussion
-### How does a transformer pass/reference the model from metadata service?
+### How does a transformer pass/reference the model from metadata repository?
 For each transformer in a flow, the user could define which domain + models should be used.
 When a transformer creates an output how does it reference the exact model representing the data?
 The transformer could support multiple models, but in order for OIH to validate and process the output, it needs at least to know which model matches which output.
 Are models named, e.g. **person** and the domain is preselected by the user, when configuring the transfomer?

 The [Master-Data-Model document](https://github.com/openintegrationhub/Data-and-Domain-Models/tree/master/MasterDataModels#json-schema) defines following requirement: